MiniDigger/ForkTest/README.md

 ## Creating and modifying (per-file) Minecraft `java` patches

 This is generally what you need to do when editing Minecraft files.
-Making per-file patches is as easy as:
+To make per-file patches you simply need to:
 1. Cd into the `fork-server/src/minecraft/java` dir;
-2. Making your changes;
+2. Make your changes;
-3. Running `./gradlew fixupMinecraftSourcePatches` in the root directory;
+3. Run `./gradlew fixupMinecraftSourcePatches` in the root directory;
-4. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftSourcePatches`;
+4. If nothing went wrong, rebuild the patches with `./gradlew rebuildMinecraftSourcePatches`;

 ## Creating and modifying (per-file) Minecraft `resources` patches

 This is generally what you need to do when editing Minecraft resource patches.
-Making per-file patches is as easy as:
+To make per-file patches you simply need to:
 1. Cd into the `fork-server/src/minecraft/resources` dir;
-2. Making your changes;
+2. Make your changes;
-3. Running `./gradlew fixupMinecraftResourcePatches` in the root directory;
+3. Run `./gradlew fixupMinecraftResourcePatches` in the root directory;
-4. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftResourcePatches`;
+4. If nothing went wrong, rebuild patches with `./gradlew rebuildMinecraftResourcePatches`;

+## Creating and modifying (per-file) Paper `resources` patches

+This is generally what you need to do when editing Paper resource patches.
+Making per-file patches for Paper resources is a bit more complicated since you need to use `git rebase`:
+1. Cd into the `paper-server/src/main/resources` dir;
+2. Run `git rebase -i base` and select the first commit; for more info refer to [here](#resolving-rebase-conflicts-manual-per-file-patch-method)
+3. Make your changes;
+4. Run `git add .` and then commit using `git commit --amend`
+5. After you amend the commit, run `git rebase --continue`; If no errors occur you can proceed further, otherwise refer to [here](#resolving-rebase-conflicts-manual-per-file-patch-method)
+6. If nothing went wrong, rebuild the patches with `./gradlew rebuildPaperServerPatches` in the root directory;

 ## Creating and modifying (per-file) Paper-Server patches

 This is generally what you need to do when editing `paper-server` files.
-Making per-file patches is as easy as:
+To make per-file patches you simply need to:
 1. Cd into the `paper-server/src/main/java` dir;
-2. Making your changes;
+2. Make your changes;
-3. Running `./gradlew fixupPaperServerFilePatches` in the root directory;
+3. Run `./gradlew fixupPaperServerFilePatches` in the root directory;
-4. If nothing went wrong, rebuilding patches with `./gradlew rebuildPaperServerFilePatches`;
+4. If nothing went wrong, rebuild the patches with `./gradlew rebuildPaperServerFilePatches`;

 ## Creating and modifying (per-file) Paper API patches

 This is generally what you need to do when you make changes in the existing API.
+To make per-file patches you simply need to:
 1. Cd into the `paper-api/src/main/java` dir;
 2. Make your changes;
 3. Run `./gradlew fixupPaperApiFilePatches`;
 4. If nothing went wrong, rebuild patches with `./gradlew rebuildPaperFilePatches`; **(this command also rebuilds the server file patches!)**

 ### Resolving rebase conflicts (manual per-file patch method)
-If you run into conflicts while running `fixupSourcePatches` or the `fixupPaperApiFilePatches`, you need to go a more manual route:
+If you run into conflicts while running `fixupMinecraftSourcePatches`, `fixupMinecraftResourcePatches` or the `fixupPaperApiFilePatches`, you need to go a more manual route:

+If you encounter an issue while running git rebase, refer to [here](#i-tried-to-manually-modify-per-file-patches-but-i-cant-find-the-commit-I-only-have-a-noop-commit)

 This method works by temporarily resetting your `HEAD` to the desired commit to edit it using `git rebase`.